tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 The collection of points about optimizing datasets with symmetries from the MIT article helped articulate further the theoretical concepts I applied in the last months to my works.

+## Domain Optimization by Invariant Detection

+I found an article in MIT News about symmetries in machine learning datasets and how they can proportionally and exponentially optimize them by applying mathematical principles I emphasized in my last works.
+This opened an opportunity to expand on these essential concepts by relating the MIT article in the ML field to my articles in FP terms.

+I restated the importance of taking FP concepts like **sum/refinement/isomorphic types, GADTs, and type families/classes** to leverage domain patterns as an efficient design without redundancies.

+I reemphasized the concepts of **expressions, factorization, orthogonality, perpendicularity, dimensionality, partitions, symmetries/patterns/invariants, and engineering-grade software**.

+Whenever you find an invariant, you can apply its underlying transformations without changing the property.
+Such pattern detection skills are leveraged for optimizing domains, thus **helping reach the engineering grade since engineering is a function of its domain**.

+Newer extraordinary undertakings will always be available for MathSwe, like the emerging geometric deep learning field, so the mathematical domain and the engineering grade is always a commitment to keep the MSWE industry leadership.

 ## References